St Luke's Lutheran Church

 Bunbury Street, Cavendish

-Earliest known loc Methodist Church, Arnold Street, Bendigo.
+Installed after 1913 Methodist Church, Arnold Street, Bendigo

-Inst 1957 Douglas Price and others Methodist Church, Ararat;
+Installed 1958 Douglas Price and others Methodist Church, Ararat

-The organ is among the two or three earliest of indigenous manufacture in Victoria and comparable with the James Moyle organ at St Linus’ Anglican Church, Merlynston that dates from the 1850s.
+The organ is among the two earliest of indigenous manufacture in Victoria to survive and is very likely to have been built in the late 1850s by Jesse Biggs, an English organbuilder who had trained with Gray & Davison, London before his arrival in Melbourne in 1856.2 It was one of the organs advertised for sale by Biggs at this time.3 The instrument was opened at the United Free Methodist Church, Collingwood in 1858 where the organist was Jesse Biggs's first cousin Alfred Barrett Biggs who later emigrated to Tasmania.
+It is comparable with the James Moyle organ at St Linus' Anglican Church, Merlynston that also dates from the 1850s.
+Biggs went on to construct several organs in Tasmania, such as those now at Latrobe and East Devonport.
 It predates anything made by George Fincham from the early 1860s onwards.
-It is possible that it may have been made in New South Wales by John Kinloch, although this is yet to be proven.
 The cedar casework in the Gothic style is outstanding and includes two narrow flats placed under gables and a wide central flat.
-The flats are all filled with gilt dummy ‘flatback’ pipes.
+The flats are all filled with gilt dummy 'flatback' pipes.
 The top of the casework is boldly crenellated and the case panels are chamfered.
+It appears that pinnacles surmounting the case posts have been removed, maybe to accommodate the instrument in a room of lesser height.

-The origins of the organ are unknown.
-It is reputed, according to Cyril Cowling, to have been placed in the Harkness family home in Bendigo: Robert Harkness was a composer of hymns.
-It was then placed in the Methodist Church, Arnold Street, Bendigo from where it was removed in 1957 by Douglas Price and installed at the Methodist Church, Ararat.
-In 1983 it was moved to the Uniting Church, West Ararat and in 1984 to the residence of Ivan Puls, Miga Lake.
-It was installed at Cavendish in 2001 as a gift from Ian Puls in memory of his brother.
-It is located at the (ecclesiastical) north-west corner of the building at the rear.
+The organ appears to have been in private ownership in Bendigo up to 1913.4 It was then placed in the Methodist Church, Arnold Street, Bendigo from where it was removed in 1957 by Douglas Price and installed at the Methodist Church, Ararat.5 In 1983 it was moved to the Uniting Church, West Ararat and in 1984 to the residence of Ivan Puls, Miga Lake.
+It was installed at Cavendish in 2001 as a gift from Ian Puls in memory of his brother.6 It is located at the (ecclesiastical) north-west corner of the building at the rear.

 MANUAL